Top JIRA Metrics to Boost Productivity

 Identifying bottlenecks: WIP metrics highlight bottlenecks in real time.
 If tasks accumulate in a specific stage (e.g., “In Review”), it signals a need to address delays, such as availability of reviewers or unclear review standards.

 Using cumulative flow diagrams: JIRA’s cumulative flow diagrams visualize WIP across stages, showing where tasks are getting stuck and helping teams keep workflows balanced.
+WIP metrics in these diagrams also help track team performance by providing insights into workflow efficiency.

-2. Work Breakdown
+2. Planning and Work Distribution

 Technical applications: